kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/07-liking/02-hide-if-not-auth.md

 # Hide if not Auth
 * Conditionally hide or show the button based on whether the user is logged in or now
 * We'll use `withSession` component to pull this off
-* Here we'll use it directly instead of using the props that we passed down from root
+* **note** Here we'll use it directly instead of using the props that we passed down from root
 * We log out `props` to make sure we are getting the session data on our props

 `LikeGenealogy.js`